Avda. Apoquindo 4248

 However, if a question word such as who, when, where, why, which or how is used in the question, you can not use the short answers above to respond to the question.

-To Practice these rules try our interactive game at: Simple Present Tense or Have - Has - Go - Goes
+Practice this tense with our interactive game at: Simple Present Tense or Have - Has - Go - Goes